Skip to main content

 Why Create a Buyout Agreement?

-Chances are that at some point a member will leave a company.
-Without a buyout agreement, state law may force the dissolution of an LLC when one member leaves.
-A buyout agreement can establish preset guidelines for handling changes in ownership and can prevent unwanted buyers from obtaining an interest in the company.
-A buyout agreement can control:
+Chances are, a member will leave the company at some point.
+Without a buyout agreement, state law may force the LLC's dissolution when one member leaves.
+A buyout agreement can establish preset guidelines for handling ownership changes.
+It can prevent unwanted buyers from obtaining an interest in the company.

-• The transfer of ownership;
+• The transfer of ownership

-• How to value a ownership interest; and/or
+• How to value an ownership interest

-• The terms of payment for a withdrawing member's interest.
+• The terms of payment for a withdrawing member's interest

-Buyout agreements are usually included in the LLCs operating agreement, but a separate document can also record buyout terms.
+Buyout agreements are usually included in the LLC's operating agreement, but a separate document can also record buyout terms.

 What Events Trigger a Buyout Agreement?